Data Types

 declares and instantiates an Integer object that contains the whole number 5.
 The other constructor for the Integer class is passed the parameter value 5 which is stored in the private property for the num Integer object variable.

-However, a recent Java upgrade now allows the statement
+- However in the early 2000's, a Java upgrade now allows the simpler statement

 Integer num = 5;

-to instantiate an Integer object as well.
+to be used to declare and instantiate an Integer object as well.
 This is called autoboxing.
+You can think of it as Java automatically wrapping (or "boxing up") an int value into an Integer object.
 Autoboxing is a feature of Java that allows a programmer to be lazy in this case and avoid typing the keyword new and the full constructor call statement.
 Java automatically invokes the constructor and stores the value 5 in the property of the num object variable.
+As of 2016-17, you do not have to know autoboxing or auto-unboxing for the AP Computer Science A exam although it is useful to understand.

 - The Double class allows you to work with Double wrapper objects that can store floating-point values such as 5.43.
 The statement